... or keep scrolling to find out everything you need

 Of course, there’s nothing wrong with taking a relaxed approach and taking your time, but such a lengthy commitment isn’t for everyone.

-With an intensive driving course, you could hook up with an instructor as early as next week and pass your test within a few days.
+When met with an alternative, most people would choose the quickest option and with an intensive course, you could hook up with an instructor as early as next week and pass your test within a few days.

 But there's also the money side of things.